kdelwat/PersonalSite/content/_index.md

 +++
 # Home

-I'm Cadel, a bioinformatics student at the University of New South Wales, Sydney.
-I work as a backend developer at [AgriDigital](http://agridigital.io).
+I'm Cadel.
+I work as a blockchain developer at [AgriDigital](http://agridigital.io), building the supply chain of the future, and study bioinformatics at the University of New South Wales, Sydney.

 I love building [projects](/projects) and solving problems with technology.